metro-digital/oidc-set-context/README.md

 # Set kubectl context using OIDC authorization

-The Action will make a call to oidc_url provider, using oidc_username and oidc_password as credentials, and the token from reposonse use to set kubectl context with OIDC authorization.
+The Action will make a call to oidc_url provider, using oidc_username and oidc_password as credentials, and the token from response is used to set up a kubectl context with OIDC authorization.

 ## Inputs